Arash-Khosravi/Projects/README.md

 --------------------------
 Current project:
-# Customer Segmentation for a phisical store
+# Customer Segmentation for a physical store
 The project will be uploded on 17 Mar 2020